 “We will continue to strive to make sure that that accessibility is maintained,” Walz added.
 “The protection and security and safety of the journalists covering this is a top priority, not because it’s a nice thing to do, because it’s a key component of how we fix this.”

-Neither CNN nor the Minnesota State Patrol could immediately be reached for comment.
+Neither CNN nor the Minnesota State Patrol responded to multiple emailed requests for comment about the incident.